MsMatki/Restaurant-app/README.md

 This app functions on any device or screen size.

 ## Preview
-You can check the live website <a hreff="https://msmatki.github.io/Restaurant-app/">Here</a>
+You can check the live website [Here](https://msmatki.github.io/Restaurant-app/)

 ## Screenshot